 Through this process we’re moving in the direction of the most fully realized version of our story.
 It’s not a linear process, but we do have some guideposts to keep us on the path.

-As we move more deeply into our first act, we’re looking for ways to show the opposite side of the protagonist’s apparent problem.
-Let’s explore how an opposing argument is revealed roughly two-thirds of the way through our first act, thus illustrating the dilemma.
+As we move more deeply into our first act, look for ways to show the opposite side of the protagonist’s apparent problem.
+Let’s explore how to reveal the opposing argument.
+It usually comes roughly two-thirds of the way through our first act, thus illustrating the dilemma.
 In essence, a dilemma is a “damned if I do, damned if I don’t” situation.
 Once we’ve explored the “damned if I do” through the inciting incident, we must take a look at the “damned if I don’t” aspect through the opposing argument.
-It is only through understanding the nature of the dilemma that our reader will understand clearly why our protagonist makes his decision at the end of Act One.
+It is only through exploring the nature of the dilemma that our reader will understand clearly why our protagonist makes his decision at the end of Act One.
 The opposing argument informs the protagonist’s dilemma and keeps our reader connected to our theme.

-Let’s say a man wants to protect his grandparent’s legacy, a sprawling ranch that’s been passed down through generations and is now entrusted to him.
+Let’s say a man wants to protect his grandparent’s legacy.
+For example, perhaps he’s been entrusted with a sprawling ranch, passed down through generations of his family.
 Times are tough and his ancestors’ legacy is in jeopardy.
 Perhaps, in an attempt to protect the ranch, he commits a crime which puts him in jail.
 While incarcerated, he realizes that his grandparent’s legacy was not their ranch, but rather, their work ethic and integrity.
-In the end, though defeated, he experiences a shift in perception, and it is from this new understanding that he can build a new life and carry on the true legacy of his forbears.
+In the end, though defeated, he experiences a shift in perception.
+It is from this new understanding that he can build a new life.
+Now he can carry on the true legacy of his forebears.

-Although we may likely have written a scenario that can serve as the opposing argument, the challenge in the rewrite is to make it as clear as possible.
+The challenge in the rewrite is to make the opposing argument as clear as possible.
 If the man lacked integrity, it would weaken the dilemma and confuse the reader.
-If the man didn’t care about his family, it would lessen the jeopardy and the reader would not be clear on what was at stake.
-In the rewrite, we want to look for ways to raise the stakes, not in an attempt to “milk the scene,” but rather, to clarify the dilemma, so that our reader remains connected to the theme.
+If the man didn’t care about his family, it would lessen the jeopardy.
+The reader would not be clear on what was at stake.
+In the rewrite, we want to look for ways to raise the stakes.
+This is not an attempt to “milk the scene,” but to clarify the dilemma so that our reader stays connected to the theme.